Skip to main content

 3. In the Sample Editor, click the desired tab at the top to access the corresponding page:

-• The Record page allows you to record audio: Recording Audio.
+• The Record page allows you to record audio: Recording audio.

 • The Edit page allows you to apply destructive edits to existing Samples: Editing a Sample.